Currency Strength Meter (Macro)

 Now, if you notice that a currency strength meter is using only backward-looking technical features, this is a major red flag.
 Instead, the best way to measure currency strength is with macro fundamentals.
 If an economy is growing, and there is more money in circulation (through printing) then overall the value of that currency will fall in the future - simple economic rules that pay off huge if you understand them.
 The Logikfx currency strength meter does all of that for you.

 Logikfx's macro currency strength meter comes with a vast variety of advantages for traders, including it's basis of leading fundamentals, exceptional time-saving, and the ability to use it quickly and effectively.
+This makes it the best currency strength meter on the market.

 Based on fundamental macro trading principles